stanford-cs149/asst3/README.md

 ## Environment Setup ##

-1. You will develop this assignment on GPU-enabled VMs on Amazon Web Services (AWS).
+1. You will collect results (i.e. run performance tests) for this assignment on GPU-enabled VMs on Amazon Web Services (AWS).
 Please follow the instructions in [cloud_readme.md](cloud_readme.md) for setting up a machine to run the assignment.

 2. Download the Assignment starter code from the course Github using: